 All individual medallists’ horses were tested, plus all fourth-placed horses.
 Additionally, at least one horse was tested from medal-winning and fourth-placed teams.
 Random testing was also carried out, with horses being picked by computerised selection, and there was also targeted testing.

-For human testing across the Games, all top four finishers, plus two other athletes selected at random, were tested by the IOC, along with other individuals selected at random.
+For human testing across the Games, all top four finishers, plus two other athletes selected at random, were tested by the IOC.

 FEI Clean Sport